-This deformation modifier can be used to warp parts of a mesh to a new location in a very flexible way by using two objects to select the „from“ and „to“ regions, with options for using a curve falloff, texture and vertex group.
+The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the „from“ and „to“ regions, with options for using a curve falloff, texture and/or vertex group.

-The Warp Modifier is a bit tricky at first, but it helps to understand how it works.
-The modifier requires two points, specified by object origins.
+This modifier is a bit tricky to understand at first.
+It requires two points, specified by the two target objects‘ origins.
 The „from“ point designates a point in space that is pulled toward the „to“ point.
 It is akin to using the Proportional Editing in Edit Mode.

-Specify the origin object transformation of the warp.
+The object defining the origin transformation of the warp.

-Specify the destination object transformation of the warp.
+The object defining the destination transformation of the warp.

 - Preserve Volume

 Enables volume preservation when rotating one of the transforms.

 Sets the distance from the transforms that can be warped by the transform handles.

 Sets the way the strength of the warp change as it goes from the center of the transform to the Radius value.
 See Proportional Editing for descriptions of the falloff types.